Common Terms in Procurement

 A document that state the parties involved in the transaction, describe the goods purchased and indicate their value.

-Each specific purchase will need to be in compliance with each organisation's own procurement procedures and donor requirements.
-Every procurement process must be justified and thoroughly documented, having its own dossier containing all the documents related to a procedure.
-A procurement dossier can be thought of as a set of documents that justifies the steps taken in a particular procedure.
-Not all dossiers will be the same in volume and complexity. (see Most Common Procurement Procedures), but all dossiers should be preserved for later use (see Documentation Management, Files).
+Each specific purchase will need to be analyzed from the perspective of the organisation's own procurement procedures, as well as from that of the funding agency's requirements.
+Every procurement process must be justified and thoroughly documented, having its own dossier containing all the documents related to a procedure, whether simple or complex.
+A procurement dossier can be defined as a set of documents that justifies the steps taken in a particular procedure.
+Not all dossiers will be the same in volume and complexity. (see Most Common Procurement Procedures).
+At the same time, dossiers have to be preserved for later use (see Documentation Management, Files).

-A proper filing system ensures that records are properly maintained during a fixed period of time for internal and external use.
+A filing system can be defined as the procedures and means necessary to ensure that the records are properly maintained during a fixed period of time for internal and external use.

 - Internally - An adequate filing system increases efficiency and reduces wasted time during the preparation of reports and audits.
 The appropriate file reflects the principles of the Organisation and provides Professionalism and Transparency.